ilia144000/RANNTA-DeFi-Router/README.md

 package, republish, or resell the routing logic

 ✔ You MAY:

 use public API endpoints (/health, /prices, /route)

 build UI integrations

 contribute improvements to non-core components

-For commercial licensing or partnership inquiries, please contact the maintainer.
+For commercial licensing or partnership inquiries, contact the maintainer.

 © 2025 RANNTA Protocol — All Rights Reserved.